Spying scandal sets back U.S. chances for fighter jet sale to Brazil

 Last month, Brazilian newspaper O Globo published documents leaked by fugitive former National Security Agency contractor Edward Snowden that revealed U.S. surveillance of Internet communications in Brazil and other Latin American countries.

-Angry Brazilian senators questioned Rousseff’s planned visit to Washington in October and opposed awarding the United States the multibillion-dollar deal to overhaul the Brazilian Air Force’s fleet of fighter jets.
+Angry Brazilian senators questioned Rousseff’s visit to Washington in October and opposed awarding the United States a billion-dollar deal to overhaul the Brazilian Air Force’s fleet of fighter jets.

-Boeing Co is competing with its F/A-18 Super Hornet against France’s Rafale made by Dassault Aviation and Sweden’s Gripen made by Saab to win a contract worth at least $4 billion, with probable follow-up orders that would greatly increase the value of the contract over time.
+Boeing Co is competing with its F-18 Super Hornet fighter against France’s Dassault Aviation and Sweden’s Saab to win the contract worth at least $4 billion, with probable follow-up orders that would greatly increase the value of the contract over time.

 That makes it a critical prize for defense companies at a moment when the United States and many European countries are tightening military budgets.